GiGwebs/danish-radio-explorer/Scripts/README.md

   - Status and Logs can be auto-refreshed.
   - Interval is configurable (default 30s).
 - Powered by `streamlit-autorefresh` (included in `Scripts/requirements.txt`).

+### Transfer bundle

+- The "Transfer bundle" section packages the latest transfer files from `Outputs/Transfer/Radio/` into a single ZIP for easy download.
+- It prefers files matching the current status date (e.g., `*_Radio_New_*_YYYY-MM-DD_*`).
+- If no same-date files are found, it falls back to the most recent `*_Radio_New_*` files.

+### Logs viewer

+- Choose from the status-referenced log or recent `Logs/auto_update_*.log` files.
+- Controls:
+  - "Last N lines" slider to tail recent output.
+  - "Filter (substring)" with case-insensitive toggle.
+  - "Refresh" and "Reset log filter" buttons.

 Notes:
 - The app reads `Outputs/Status/last_update.json` and `Outputs/Stations/` to render KPIs and per-station files.